Subtitles and Transcript

 6:29 How would you feel if you were me?
 You have something extraordinary in your hand, but you are in the middle of nowhere?
 The feeling I had was a deep and quiet happiness and excitement, of course accompanied by a huge sense of responsibility, of making sure everything is safe.

-6:45 Here is a close-up of the fossil, after five years of cleaning, preparation and description, which was very long, and I had to expose the bones from the sandstone block I just showed you in the previous slide.
+6:45 Here is a close-up of the fossil, after five years of cleaning, preparation and description, which was very long, as I had to expose the bones from the sandstone block I just showed you in the previous slide.
 It took five years.
 In a way, this was like the second birth for the child, after 3.3 million years, but the labor was very long.
 And here is full scale -- it's a tiny bone.
 And in the middle is the minister of Ethiopian tourism, who came to visit the National Museum of Ethiopia while I was working there.
 And you see me worried and trying to protect my child, because you don't leave anyone with this kind of child, even a minister.

 7:28 So then, once you've done that, the next stage is to know what it is.
 (Laughter) Once that was done, then it was possible to compare.
 We were able to tell that she belonged to the human family tree because the legs, the foot, and some features clearly showed that she walked upright, and upright walking is a hallmark in humanity.
 But in addition, if you compare the skull with a comparably aged chimpanzee and little George Bush here, you see that you have vertical forehead.
 And you see that in humans, because of the development of the pre-frontal cortex, it's called.
 You don't see that in chimpanzees, and you don't see this very projecting canine.
 So she belongs to our family tree, but within that, of course, you do detailed analysis, and we know now that she belongs to the Lucy species, known as Australopithecus afarensis.

 8:24 The next exciting question is, girl or boy?
 And how old was she when she died?
 You can determine the sex of the individual based on the size of the teeth.
 How?
 You know, in primates, there is this phenomenon called sexual dimorphism, which simply means males are larger than females and males have larger teeth than the females.
 But to do that, you need the permanent dentition, which you don't see here, because what you have here are the baby teeth.
 But using the CT scanning technology, which is normally used for medical purposes, you can go deep into the mouth and come up with this beautiful image showing you both the baby teeth here and the still-growing adult teeth here.
-So when you measure those teeth, it was clear that she started out to be a girl with very small canine teeth.
+So when you measure those teeth, it was clear that she turned out to be a girl with very small canine teeth.
 And to know how old she was when she died, what you do is you do an informed estimate, and you say, how much time would be required to form this amount of teeth, and the answer was three.
 So, this girl died when she was about three, 3.3 million years ago.

 9:29 So, with all that information, the big question is -- what do we actually -- what does she tell us?
 To answer this question, we can phrase another question.
 What do we actually know about our ancestors?
 We want to know how they looked like, how they behaved, how they walked around, and how they lived and grew up.
 And among the answers that you can get from this skeleton are included: first, this skeleton documents, for the first time, how infants looked over three million years ago.